-Steps to disable screen auto lock in iOS and iPadOS:
+Steps to adjust or disable auto-lock in iOS and iPadOS:

 - Launch Settings from Spotlight or the Home screen.